 Starting in the 1950s, manufacturers introduced printed circuit boards.
 Instead of

-wiring every component separately, the wiring was pre-printed on a board and
+wiring every component separately, the wiring was pre-applied to a board and

 the component leads were soldered into little holes in the board.

-Replacing caps on PC boards is not very difficult, but you'll need to use slightly
+Replacing caps on PC boards is usually not difficult, but you'll need to use slightly

 different techniques.
 Those are explained in a portion of my Philco Miss America TV article entitled,